Simon Feilder: Career

-From 2006 to 2008 he voiced the character Nobby in Wish Films childrens' TV show Jim Jam & Sunny alongside Justin Fletcher and Bob Golding.
+From 2006 to 2008 he voiced the character Nobby in Wish Films children's TV show Jim Jam & Sunny alongside Justin Fletcher and Bob Golding.
 Following that he voiced the characters of Plex and Brobee in the UK dub of award-winning show Yo Gabba Gabba.

-In his nascent years as a stand-up comedian, Simon was a finalist in The Laughing Horse New Act of the Year, Amused Moose Comedy Awards and a Semi-Finalist in the BBC New Comedy Awards.
+In his capacity as a stand-up comedian, Feilder was a finalist in The Laughing Horse New Act of the Year, Amused Moose Comedy Awards and a Semi-Finalist in the BBC New Comedy Awards.

-Between 2009 and 2016 Simon took five shows to the Edinburgh Fringe festival:
+Between 2009 and 2016 Feilder mounted five shows at the Edinburgh Fringe festival: